 • Store correctly.
 Extreme heat or cold can wreck active ingredients.

 • Watch for side effects.
 Drooling, tremors, or red rashes spell trouble.
-Rinse with mild soap and phone the vet.
+Rinse with mild soap and phone the vet immediately.

 • Never stack treatments.
 Doubling up with sprays or collars on the same day can overdose your dog.